 Kwoka, the Neal F. Finnegan Distinguished Professor of Economics at Northeastern, has pieced together a powerful story of a depressing trend.
 Over the last two decades, the number of major airlines has shrunk from seven to four.
 In that same time, the eight big accounting firms have been consolidated down to four.
 Where there used to be eight or nine rivals in the car-rental business, there are now only three.
 There are two surviving pharmacy chains, two dominant mattress manufacturers, two colossal brewers.

 Competition has been declining throughout the country as conglomerates have grown more powerful.
 The snowballing trend of higher prices for lesser goods and services has been fed by administrations from both parties.
-Kwoka testified that a variety of studies affirm what Americans already know: They have fewer airlines, pet food, and other products and services from which to choose.
+Kwoka testified that a variety of studies affirm what Americans already know: They have fewer airlines, fewer producers of pet food, and a smaller variety of other products and services from which to choose.

 “Competition policy has been too permissive, which has allowed a lot of mergers that have been anti-competitive,” Kwoka says.
 “We’ve also not addressed the major tech companies adequately.”